timex-sinclair-projects/TS-Pico/docs/TS Pico Manual v1.2.md

 LOAD ""                     # Load program 4 traditionally
-SAVE "my_highscore"         # Save your progress traditionally VERIFY "my_highscore"       # Verify it saved correctly SAVE "tpi:close"            # Close the TAP file (TS Pico command)
+SAVE "my_highscore"         # Save your progress traditionally VERIFY "my_highscore"       # Verify it saved correctly SAVE "tpi:close"            # Close the TAP file (TS-Pico command)
 ```

-This flexibility means you can use as much or as little of the TS Pico's advanced features as you're comfortable with.
+This flexibility means you can use as much or as little of the TS-Pico's advanced features as you're comfortable with.

 ---